davidgiven/cpm65/README.md

   - The console is 53x30.
 It has a SCREEN driver.

-### KIM-1 notes
+### KIM-1 with K-1013 FDC notes

   - To run this on an KIM-1, you need an MTU K-1013 Floppy Disk Controller with an SSDD 8'' disk (or this [Pico based RAM/ROM/Video/FDC card](https://github.com/eduardocasino/kim-1-programmable-memory-card)) and full RAM upgrade, including the
     0x0400-0x13ff memory hole.

   - To use it, transfer the `diskimage.imd` image to an SSDD 8'' disk (or place it directly onto an FAT or exFAT formatted SD card and assign it to disk0 in the Pico card).
-Start the KIM-1 in TTY mode, load the `cpm65.bin` loader program into 0x0200 and execute it.
+Start the KIM-1 in TTY mode, load the `boot.pap` loader program into 0x0200 and execute it.

+  - Only 1 disk is supported.
+Multi-disk is not stable in CP/M-65 yet.

+  - Only TTY interface for now, no SCREEN driver.

+### KIM-1 with directly attached SD card notes

+  - This port uses Ryan E. Roth's [sdcard6502 for the PAL-1](https://github.com/ryaneroth/sdcard6502), which in turn is based on Gerge Foot's [sdcard6502 for Ben Eater's 6502 computer](https://github.com/gfoot/sdcard6502).

+  - You'll need and SDHC card of any capacity, only 32MB are used, and a generic Arduino SD card adapter **with 5V to 3.3V conversion**.
+See the links above for detailed requisites and connection instructions.

+  - For the KIM-1, at least a 32KB (56KB recommended) RAM expansion from 0x2000 is required, as well as RAM filling the 0x0400-0x13ff memory hole.
+The BIOS assumes that at least the required RAM is installed, and checks for extra RAM above 0xA000.

+  - Same requisites apply to the PAL-1 and, additionally, the second 6532 expansion board.

-  - Up to 4 disks are supported.
+  - 1 32MB disk supported.

+  - Only TTY interface for now, no SCREEN driver.

 ### Supported programs